Assisted Migration of Florida Torreya

 Here, Connie serves as a friendly "broswer" — clipping the height and edges of the happy old yew shrubs to human standards.

-But wherever patches of forest enter the urban landscape, deer do find a way to eat virtually all edibles within reach.
+With few exceptions, wherever patches of forest enter the urban landscape, deer do find a way to eat virtually all edibles within reach.
 (See the next section.)

 • HIGHLANDS CEMETERY, Ypsilanti MI: